 The Toys R Us word mark holds a lot of brand equity.
 Many of the former Toys R Us kids are now adults with kids of their own.
 Seeing that logo is a reminder of simpler times.
 Back when you’d beg your parents for the newest plastic figure on the market.

 When brands get acquired or revived, a logo change usually follows (ex: Mobile PCS to Metro by T.Mobile).
 Even Dupont explored a new wordmark after ditching its original 100-year-old logo.
-The Toys R Us wordmark with its classic backward R is the only TRU version of the company’s face.
-Anything different would lose it’s quirky, fun history.
+The Toys R Us logo with its classic backward R is the only TRU version of the company’s face.
+Anything different would lose its quirky, fun history.

 A major downfall of Toys R Us was its inability to embrace emerging technology, mainly digital shopping.
 It simply jumped on the bandwagon too late.
 By the time they entered the online game, they could not compete with the digital retail giants.
 Amazon, Target, and Walmart all dipped into the Toys R Us toy pool with better online experiences than TRU.
 The toy giant did little to stay relevant online.